What Is a Gap Analysis Used For

 Different Gap Analysis Models

 Your gap analysis model (or template) serves as your checklist.
-Each model contains related questions about the SMS implementation, which are broken up into separate categories, depending upon the model.
+Each model contains related questions about the SMS implementation, which are broken up into separate categories, depending on the model.
 For example, one hybrid gap analysis model has sections like:

-• Policies
+- Policies

-• Organization
+- Organization

-• Hazard identification system
+- Hazard identification system

-• Investigation competency
+- Investigation competency

-• Records management
+- Records management

-• Risk analysis abilities
+- Risk analysis abilities

-• SMS documentation
+- SMS documentation

-• Development of safety objectives and safety goals
+- Development of safety objectives and safety goals

-• Risk management capabilities
+- Risk management capabilities

-• Safety training
+- Safety training

-• Safety promotion
+- Safety promotion

 A gap analysis model may cover more territory than one person can reasonably handle at your organization.
 Don't expect to finish your gap analysis in one setting.
 There is a lot of ground to cover.
 Depending on the complexity of your operations, you may expect to spend a week fully answering and documenting your responses.

 While performing a gap analysis, a safety manager can assign sections or “chunks” of the gap analysis to subject matter experts within the organization.
 Using the team approach is a "best practice" and should return better documentation.
-When only one person has to answer all the questions, the person may take short cuts or become burned out.
+When only one person has to answer all the questions, the person may take shortcuts or become burned out.
 Some of these gap analysis models are very comprehensive and will wear down your patience.

 Assessing Gap Analysis Questions